BestTimesToVisit.com Logo

 cultural

-Escape the main tourist areas and discover a traditional water puppet show in a local village outside Hanoi.
-These intimate performances offer a more authentic experience than the larger, more commercial shows, and you'll often find yourself surrounded by locals.
+Escape the tourist throngs and discover a hidden water puppet show in a village outside Hanoi.
+These intimate performances offer a glimpse into Vietnamese rural life and traditions, often with a more authentic feel than the larger shows.

 Aromatic Street Food Tour in the Evening